radgrad/docusaurus2/docs/evaluation/coding-categories.md

 The code is either "+1" if the essay indicates agreement with that category, or "-1" if the essay indicates disagreement with that category.

-## 0. RadGrad is "amazing" or "awesome".
+## 0. RadGrad is "amazing", "awesome", or "overwhelming"
-(Note: I don't think we have to manually code this category; I can look for the occurrence of those words automatically.)
+(Note: I don't think we have to manually code this category; I can look for the occurrence of those words automatically.
+These three words came up frequently enough that I think it will be useful to code for them explicitly.)

 * "RadGrad is an amazing tool for ICS Students."
 * "All in all, RadGrad is a pretty amazing site"
 * "Radgrad is an awesome friendly user interface"
 * "RadGrad is awesome!"
 * "Overall, I think that RadGrad is and will be an amazing resource for students like me to use in planning their classes for the next 4 years. "
+* "The first time I encountered RadGrad, I felt very overwhelmed. "
+* "My first experience about RadGrad is that I need to understand my plan about my ICS life and with that being said it is a little bit overwhelming."

 ### 1. RadGrad provides useful information